A fierce inner conviction and sense of discovery […] mandatory listening for anyone with a serious interest in early 20th-century music.

 International Record Review, March 2015

-After an energetic beginning, an electrifying music unfolds, enabled precisely by the rhythmic finesse of pianist Daniel Wnukowski.
-Also in the finale, the interpretation convinces through sheer elegance and an underlying emphasis on irony.
+After an energetic beginning, an electrifying music unfolds, enabled by the precise, rhythmic finesse of pianist Daniel Wnukowski.
+Also in the finale, the interpretation is thoroughly convincing through its sheer elegance and underlying irony.
+(Translation from German)

 Stefan Drees, das Orchester 03/2018, Page 69